akapulko20/Tiny-Compass-Watch/README.md

   **Uploading Program**

   All instructions can be found on [Mega Tiny Time Watch](http://www.technoblogy.com/show?2OKF) page.
 The only difference is the code size.
-ATtiny814 and ATtiny1614 are suitable.
+ATtiny814 and ATtiny1614 are suitable for the Tiny Compass Watch program.